 The company has standard change management practices in place.
-Amy's work related to the valuation model involves the following steps.
+Amy's work related to the valuation model involves the following steps:

-- 1. The model risk rating is moderately high for several reasons: the potential impact on the company's financial statements, amount of user customization in the model, and the level of expertise required to understand the model. - 2.
+- 1. The model risk-rating is moderately high for several reasons: the potential impact on the company's financial statements, amount of user customization in the model, and the level of expertise required to understand the model. - 2.
 There have been control practices in place within the operating unit, in terms of change management practices, layers of documentation, and model review. - 3.
 Her work with the new version of AXIS is therefore to do the following: - a.
-Review the list of changes since the earlier version, and establish an expectation of impact on the model.
+Review the list of changes since the earlier version and establish an expectation of impact on the model.
 Identify if there is a need to isolate the impact on particular blocks of policies beyond some standard breakdowns. - b.
-Convert the model, and understand the impact on key octouts from the valuation.
-She decides to use the prior quarter-ent dataset per her company's change management protocol.
-She re-run the batches from beginning to end and reviews the impact be plant term structure, as well as a few other key product features.
-She note that the caleful impact was immaterial, but the impact was concentrated to small plan that was newly introduced last year. - c.
+Convert the model and understand the impact on key outputs from the valuation.
+She decides to use the prior quarter-end data set per her company's change management protocol.
+She reruns the batches from beginning to end and reviews the impact by plan, term structure, as well as a few other key product features.
+She notes that the overall impact was immaterial, but the impact was concentrated to a small plan that was newly introduced last year. - c.
 This was consistent with her expectation, as there was a bug fix in the new version related to certain commission tables. - d.
-She documents the changes in the company's model version control system and puts comments in the dataset notepad. - e.
-She shares her as unit ntation with teams who might use the model for dynamic carital as equacy testing (DCAT), Canadian asset liability method (CALM), economic capital, and other items in the future.
-She also shares the inform the switch he pricing team.
+She documents the changes in the company's model version control system and puts comments in the data set notepad. - e.
+She shares her documentation with teams who might use the model for dynamic capital adequacy testing (DCAT), Canadian asset liability method (CALM), economic capital, and other items in the future.
+She also shares the information with the pricing team.